 Pathfinder is perfect for:

-• Students who wish to unschool but parents want them to have some guidance
+• Students who wish to unschool but whose parents would like them to have guidance

-• Families who are interested in home/unschool but feel unable due to both parents working outside the home
+• Families who would like to home/unschool but feel unable due to both parents working or similar reasons

 • Students following an online curriculum who want a community and the option for enrichment classes